matthmr/sd/README.md

 This contains the sources for the:

 - plain-text & bytecode interpreter
-- compiler
+- bytecode compiler

 Besides the sources for the main `libsd.so` library for the entire language to function.

 # Building

-This uses a `Makefile` at root to compile.
+This uses a Makefile at root to compile.
 It has the following targets:

 - help: show the options below
 - install: makes **all** utilites (and install man documentation)